Sameer0535/SCT_WD_Task04/README.md

 ✅ Vanilla JavaScript – For task management logic and DOM interactions

-🖥 VS Code – Code editor used for development
+🖥 [VS CODE](https://code.visualstudio.com) – Code editor used for development

 ---